Planning Your Funeral

-A carefully selected funeral plan, will guarantee to pay funeral director's fees and services, whenever required in the future, regardless of increases in funeral costs?
+A fifth of all UK funerals are now paid for in advance via a prepaid funeral plan, and a carefully selected funeral plan, will guarantee to pay funeral director's fees and services, whenever required in the future, regardless of increases in funeral costs?

-Cremation Guarantees are now included in a few plans.
+Guarantees are now included in a number of plans.
 These plans cover the Crematorium Fees and Minister Fees in addition to funeral director’s fees.

-If you are arranging a plan for yourself or someone else this provides many choices regarding the inclusion of personal choices and preferences e.g.
+If you are arranging a plan for yourself or someone else, there are many options regarding the inclusion of personal choices and preferences e.g.